 - Duke University (J.D.
 2019; Notes Editor, Duke Law Journal); Boston College (B.A. in Political Science magna cum laude 2014, with a minor in American Studies)

-- California and U.S. District Courts for the Southern and Central Districts of California
+- California and U.S. District Courts for the Southern, Central, and Northern Districts of California

 - Intern, Office of the Attorney General of California, San Diego (Summer 2012)